uccser/verto/docs/source/processors/image.rst

 - ``alignment`` - Valid values are 'left', 'center', or 'right'.
 Providing one of these values Will add CSS classes to the image for alignment.
 - ``hover-text`` - Additional text to be displayed when the user hovers their cursor over the image (note this won't appear on touch devices so use sparingly).

-The default HTML for button links is:
+The default HTML for image is:

 .. literalinclude:: ../../../kordac/html-templates/image.html
     :language: css+jinja

 Using the following example tag:

 .. literalinclude:: ../../../kordac/tests/assets/image/doc_example_basic_usage.md
     :language: none

 The resulting HTML would be:

 .. literalinclude:: ../../../kordac/tests/assets/image/doc_example_basic_usage_expected.html
     :language: html

 Overriding HTML for Images
 ***************************************